dbankier/TiShadow/README.md

 __Some notes and limitations__

- * CommonJS modules should be required with their full path.
  * `Ti.include` is partially supported and will work if included with the full path i.e. slash leading.
  * Only files in the Resources directory will be sent to the device